wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 * Easily add only the items that are right for your site.
 * Add the product to the TOP of the post content, the BOTTOM of the post content, or make the post content become part of the product layout (see screenshots for examples)
 * You can now add as many products as you want to any existing page/post content using a Shortcode - see Installation or FAQ page for details.
-* Limited French, German and Spanish language support for text labels in displayed product.
+* Limited French, German and Spanish language support for text labels in displayed product (a future version will use Localization).

 If you have an Amazon Affiliate account and you don't think the available Amazon widgets are that great or are what you need, then this plugin might be for you.